 SAFEGUARDING CHILDREN AND ADULTS AT RISK

 Policy and Procedures

-Issue Date: July 2020 Review Date: July 2021
+Issue Date: July 2022 Review Date: July 2023

+Safeguarding Children and Adults at Risk Policy

+Poor Practice, Low-Level Concerns and Abuse

+Responding to Allegations or Suspicions of Abuse

+Case Management of Safeguarding Concerns

+Safeguarding Fundamentals

+Appendices

 CONTENTS

+Safeguarding Children and Adults at Risk Policy

+Safeguarding Children and Adults at Risk Policy 🕥

+Commitments (>)

+Poor Practice, Low-Level Concerns and Abuse

+Poor Practice 😥

+Low-Level Concerns (>)

+Abuse Categories - Children 📎

+Abuse Categories - Adults at Risk 👂

+Responding to Allegations or Suspicions of Abuse

+Guidance for Dealing with a Discourse 📎

+Self-Referral 👂

+Confidentiality and Information Sharing 👂

+Safeguarding Adults - Making Safeguarding Personal (MSP)

+Safeguarding Adults - Capacity - Guidance on Making Decisions

+Case Management of Safeguarding Concerns

+Concerns About Poor Practice 🕥

+Concerns About Alleged Abuse 👂

+Reporting & Responding

+to Low-Level Concerns 👂

+Concerns Outside the Immediate

+Sporting Environment 2

+Management of Allegations -

+Colleagues/Volunteer 👂

+The Safeguarding Escalation Process 👂

+Crisis Management Guidance 👂

+Supervision and Support 👂

+Complaints ()

+Safeguarding Fundamentals

+Record Keeping 👂

+Case Reporting 👂

+Position of Trust 👂

+Contextual Safeguarding 👀

+Delegated Authority for Looked

+After Children (LAC) 👂

+Appendices

+Appendix 1: Anti-Bullying Policy 👂

+Appendix 2: E-Safety Policy 👂

+Appendix 3: Guidance for Interacting

+with Children Online 👂

+Appendix 4: Additional Safeguarding

+Categories of Abuse 👂

+Appendix 5: Manchester United

+Whistleblowing Policy 😥

+Appendix 6: Case Management Flow Chart 👂

+Appendix 7: Safeguarding Roles

+& Responsibilities 👂

+Appendix 8: Internal Safeguarding

+Contact Details 👂

+Appendix 9: External Safeguarding

+Contact Details 👂

+Appendix 10: Supporting Safeguarding Guidance

+Appendix 11: Safeguarding Privacy Policy 👂
-SAFEGUARDING CHILDREN AND ADULTS AT RISK POLICY

-Introduction to the Policy

-Manchester United believes that it is always unacceptable for a child or adult at risk to experience abuse of any kind and recognises its responsibility to safeguard their welfare by a commitment to practice which protects them.
+Safeguarding Children and Adults at Risk Policy Safeguarding Children and Adults at Risk Policy Commitments Poor Practice, Low-Level Concerns and Abuse Responding to Allegations or Suspicions of Abuse Case Management of Safeguarding Concerns Safeguarding Fundamentals Appendices SAFEGUARDING CHILDREN AND ADULTS AT RISK POLICY Introduction to the Policy Manchester United believes that it is always unacceptable for a child or adult at risk to experience abuse of any kind and recognises its responsibility to safeguard their welfare by a commitment to practice which protects them.
 All colleagues and volunteers have a responsibility to ensure the safety and welfare of children and adults at risk, including taking appropriate steps (including those set out in this policy) to ensure that suspicions and allegations of abuse and poor practice are taken seriously and reported immediately and appropriately.
 This policy applies to all of the Manchester United Group.
 "Manchester United Group" means Manchester United Football Club Limited ("the Company"), any Parent Undertaking of the Company from time to time, any Subsidiary Undertaking of the Company from time to time, any Subsidiary Undertaking of any of the Company's Parent Undertakings from time to time and also includes the MUTV Limited ("the Company"), and MU RAML LTD ("the Company").
 NB: If in doubt, or if you have any questions about this policy or what you should do in a specific situation, you should immediately contact a member of the Safeguarding Team for guidance.
 Do not delay - it is far better to report a concern which later turns out to be unfounded than to assume that someone else will raise the issue.

+Safeguarding Children and Adults at Risk Policy

+Safeguarding Children and Adults at Risk Policy

+Commitments

+Poor Practice, Low-Level Concerns and Abuse

+Responding to Allegations or Suspicions of Abuse

+Case Management of Safeguarding Concerns

+Safeguarding Fundamentals

+Appendices

-SAFEGUARDING CHILDREN AND ADULTS AT RISK POLICY (10F2)
+SAFEGUARDING CHILDREN AND ADULTS AT RISK POLICY (1 0F 2)

 We recognise that: